Sepik virus: Assembly and release

-There is no known structured nucleocapsid for any viruses in the genus Flavivirus, as no viruses belonging to the genus have been seen using cryo-electron microscopy.
+There is no known structured nucleocapsid for any viruses in the genus Orthoflavivirus, as no viruses belonging to the genus have been seen using cryo-electron microscopy.
 Therefore, assembly of the virion likely consists of the capsid protein (C) and the genomic RNA becoming aggregated and condensed, with the capsid protein acting as a charge neutralizer for the RNA, to eventually form a small particle that does not have any contact with the envelope.
 Virions are released by budding of the capsid protein and the RNA into the endoplasmic reticulum membrane to form a lipid envelope that are sporadically ingrained with glycoproteins, like the envelope (E) glycoprotein that is used for entry into the next host cell.
 The virions are later secreted out of the host cell to infect new, susceptible cells.

 Transmission

 This diagram shows how Sepik virus gets from the natural host of the virus to humans to make them sick.

 Sepik virus, like all other arboviruses, is transmitted from a host reservoir to humans through a viral vector.
 Some arboviruses can be maintained in a population with minimal input from the reservoir, meaning the vector can use infected humans as a source of the virus to spread to new, susceptible people.
 However, Sepik virus cannot be maintained in the population and therefore cannot be passed via mosquito vector between humans.
 This means that the host reservoir is the only known source of Sepik virus, but the host reservoir is unknown at this time.